moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 - If the types compared are the same, they are identical.
 That is to say they use the exact same algorithm.
 - If the types are different, then performance is irrelevant.
 Either you need type coercion, or you don't.
 If you need it, don't use == because the result you get may be unexpected.

+#### What is the difference between a pure function & impure function?

+A pure function is a function which are sure to provide exact result when the same arguments are passed.
+For having a function as pure function if must not have any external variable, data store call, ajax request or any other global variables.

+This means that you can be completely sure that every time you call the function with the same arguments, you will always get the same result.

+Impure function is When function uses any variables not passed in as arguments, the variables used inside functions may cause side effects.
+Lets say in case of ajax calls it will fail, In such cases the function is called impure function.
+When a function depends on variables or functions outside of its lexical scope, you can never be sure that the function will behave the same every time it’s called.

+Characteristics of Pure Function:

+- The return value of the pure func­tions solely depends on its arguments Hence, if you call the pure functions with the same   set of arguments, you will always get the same return values.

+- They do not have any side effects like network or database calls.

+- They do not modify the arguments which are passed to them.

+Characteristics of Impure functions:

+- The return value of the impure functions does not solely depend on its arguments Hence, if you call the impure func­tions     with the same set of arguments, you might get the different return values For example, Math.random(), Date.now()

+- They may have any side effects like network or database calls

+- They may modify the arguments which are passed to them